 If you don't have OpenCV on your Raspberry yet, all installation instructions are given in our Install OpenCV 4.5 on Raspberry Pi 4 page.

 First, you need a good IDE to write your C ++ code.
-You could use Geany because it comes standard with Raspbian.
+You could use Geany because it comes with the Raspbian OS.
 However, Geany cannot handle projects, only individual files.
 You are ending up fiddling with Make to integrate all the separated files into a single executable.
 Secondly, Geany has very limited debug tools.

 We are going to use Code::Blocks.
 It can handle multi-file projects.
 It has excellent debug functions such as variable, thread or CPU registry inspection.
 As an IDE, it is relatively easy and intuitive to understand.
 And above all it's free.
 With the following command in your terminal, you can install Code::Blocks.

 $ sudo apt-get install codeblocks